Escalante, Negros Occidental: Spanish era

 In 1859, a politico-Military Command was established in Bacolod under Governor Emilio E. Saravia with six towns under its jurisdiction: Escalante, Guihulngan, Jinuboan, Jimalalud, Tayasan, and Ayungon.
 Two more were added, Arguelles (Sagay) and Calatrava when these were created into separate towns on July 3, 1863.
 This ended with the division of Negros into two provinces in 1889.

 Schools for boys and girls were established in the late 1860s.
 By 1869, a school for boys and another for girls were already operating in the town.
 By 1890, these schools were among the very few managed by Normal School graduates.

 As early as 1871, Escalante was a major link between Bacolod and Cebu.
-A mail service route, Bacolod-Escalante-Tutuban-Toledo, Cebu was already exclusively in use by May 1871.
-In 1875 a mail boat belonging to Emerenciano Amante, the Gobernadorcillo (Mayor) of Escalante, transported mail between Toledo and Escalante every week.
+A mail service route, Bacolod-Escalante-Tuburan-Toledo, Cebu was already exclusively in use by May 1871.
+In 1875 a mail boat belonging to Emerenciano Amante, the gobernadorcillo (mayor) of Escalante, transported mail between Toledo and Escalante every week.

 A telegraphic station was established in 1894.
 The telegraphic cable was extended later on to Tuburan, Cebu and was operational by October 1897.

 The inhabitants of the town lived from subsistence agriculture.
 They produced among others, rice, corn, buri, edible root crops, and tobacco.
 Their second most important economic activity was fishing.

 Tobacco was grown commercially but its production decreased when monopoly was established starting from the time of Don Emilio Saravia (1855–1857), the first politico-military of the Negros Island.
 In its stead, sugarcane was gradually being grown.
 It was not clear when the first sugar mill was established in town.
 But by 1891, Escalante had already 6 steam-engine sugar mills; 36 powered by horses; and 11 by carabaos.
-Approximately 848 hectares were planted to sugarcane..
+Approximately 848 hectares were planted to sugarcane.

 American era

 The American period covering some 45 years (December 1898 to July 3, 1946, except for a few years under the Japanese occupation) saw marked changes in the socio-cultural, economic and political complexion of the area and its people.
 To capture the hearts and minds of the inhabitants without the use of guns and cannons, the Americans opened the first free elementary school at Old Poblacion in the early 1900s.

 A Gabaldon-type elementary school building was constructed at Old Poblacion during the term of Mayor Fernando Lucot (1912–1918).
 The municipal hall and the town plaza were constructed and developed during the time of Francisco Ferrer, Sr. Also at this time, the first municipal school site where the first elementary school was located, was formally acquired, and the installation of the Rizal Monument at the public plaza completed.
 The municipal portal and Rizal Monument was built on September 15, 1955.
-The bandstand and skating rink was constructed on September 28, 1935.
+The bandstand and skating rink were constructed on September 28, 1935.